Roebuck, Dublin: Castle

 In 1261, the area around Roebuck was owned by Fromund Le Brun, the Lord Chancellor of Ireland, and a castle was built there in the 13th century.
 In 1466, his descendant Elizabeth le Brun married Robert Barnewall, 1st Baron Trimlestown.

-In 1509, John Barnewall, 3rd Baron Trimlestown who was later to become Lord Chancellor of Ireland, is recorded as living at the castle.
+In 1509, the 3rd Baron Trimlestown who was later to become Lord Chancellor of Ireland, is recorded as living at the castle.

 The origins of the modern castle are said to have been in the building of a castle by Robert Barnewall, 5th Baron Trimlestown sometime in the 16th century.

 The castle was badly damaged in the Irish Rebellion of 1641.

 The Civil Survey of 1654-56 noted that the lands of 'Rabuck' extended to 500 acres.

 It was pictured in a ruinous condition by Gabriel Beranger around 1768.
 Writing in 1781, the antiquarian Austin Cooper describes a large L-shaped castle with an inscribed stone in a window of the north west angle which featured the arms of the Trimblestown family.

 Later rebuilding

 Georgian remodelling

-The main 16th century castellated house was substantially remodelled for Thomas Barnewall, 13th Baron Trimlestown between 1788–94 to a design by the architect Samuel Sproule.
+The main 16th century castellated house was substantially remodelled for the 13th Baron Trimlestown between 1788–94, to a design by the architect Samuel Sproule.
 Some of the plastering of the new house was completed by the stuccodore Vincent Waldré.

-It was sold by Nicholas Barnewall, 14th Baron Trimlestown, to James Crofton, an official of the Irish Treasury, in around 1800.
+It was sold by the 14th Baron Trimlestown to James Crofton, an official of the Irish Treasury, in around 1800.